KaiBot3000/bee-opencv/README.md

 ## Playing with Computer Vision:
 or: an exploration of bees

 This project uses OpenCV, a C++ computer vision library with bindings in a number of languages.
-I chose to use opencv-python, which [can be install using `pip`](https://pypi.python.org/pypi/opencv-python) but tbh is kind of a process.
+I chose to use opencv-python, which [can be installed using `pip`](https://pypi.python.org/pypi/opencv-python) but tbh is kind of a process.

 ## Results So Far